charlesalec/Computer-Vision-Project/blog.md

-# Adding a trainable pre-processing to U-Net
+# Using a U-Net with Pre-Processing Network for Semantic Urban Scene Segmentation
+In the following blog post we propose the evaluation of the performance of U-Net in the task of semantic segmentation of urban imagery.
+This is interesting to investigate because this is quite a new task, where we then propose to evaluate what results are achievable.
+In addition, we propose to attempt to leverage the flexibility by adding a second network, in order to see how pre-processing can add additional performance.
+The pre-processing network is inspired by the work of [1], where they propose a pre-processing network to improve the performance of object detectors in the dark.
+We propose to use a similar network to see if we can improve the performance of the U-Net in the task of semantic segmentation of urban imagery, by performing hierarchical feature extraction.

 ## Goals
 Since the advent of deep learning, the task of segmentation has become one of the principle vision tasks, with applications in the medical field (to segment bones, tissue, amongst many others) all the way too applications in environmental planning, disaster management, and autonomous vehicles.
 In this blog post, we discuss our attempts at improving a well known network used for segmentation: the U-Net, which will be further discussed in the architecture section.
 The U-Net has become an eponymous network, and has shown promising results across a variety of segmentation tasks.
-Originally made and trained in order to do segmentation on medical images [add precision] [2], it has also been used to 'lighten' dark images [4].
+Originally made and trained in order to do segmentation on medical images [2], it has also been used to 'lighten' dark images [4].
 The specific segmentation task at hand concerns the Cityscapes dataset [3], a well known urban scenes dataset.
-More specifically, we work with the gtFine dataset (roughly XXXXX images).
+More specifically, we work with the gtFine dataset (roughly 5000 images).
 Our aim is to hopefully improve the segmentation results of the U-Net by adding a network at the front (to preprocess the data) and hopefully improve the performance (accuracy) of the U-Net.
 Our motivation stems from the inspiration drawn from the GenISP network introduced in reference [1].
 This network aims to enhance the interpretability of images for subsequent processing by the network.
 Similarly, we seek to improve the segmentation results by augmenting the U-Net with a pre-processing network that can make the input data more informative and conducive to accurate segmentation.
+Currently, U-Net models used for semantic segmentation are simply equipped with an encoder and decoder, with no pre-processing of the input data.

 By incorporating a trainable pre-processing network, we aim to enhance the U-Net's ability to effectively capture and interpret the features relevant to urban scene segmentation.
 Through this approach, we aspire to achieve improved performance in terms of segmentation accuracy, thereby advancing the capabilities of the U-Net and contributing to the broader field of computer vision and image analysis.